-What Ahlquist, Mayer and Jackman do is to look for evidence on rates of voter fraud from a very different source — survey data.
-The problem they face is that very few people indeed are going to admit directly to having committed election fraud.
+If there isn’t good direct evidence, is there any indirect evidence?
+That is the question that Ahlquist, Mayer and Jackman try to answer, looking for evidence on rates of voter fraud from survey data.
+The problem they face is that very few people are going to admit to having committed election fraud.
 Hence, they use an ingenious trick to make it easy for people to reveal (in the aggregate) whether they’ve committed voter fraud without ‘fessing up to it as individuals.
 First, they randomly divide the people whom they are surveying into a control group and a treatment group.
 They ask each group to look at a list, and say how many of the actions on that list they have carried out (without revealing which specific actions they have done).
 The control group gets a list of purely innocuous actions.
-The treatment group gets the same list, but with one addition — a question asking them whether they have ever committed voting fraud.
+The treatment group gets the same list, but with one addition — a question asking them whether they have ever committed voter fraud.

 Ahlquist, Mayer and Jackman’s findings are unequivocal — “the notion that voter impersonation is a widespread behavior is totally contradicted by these data.”
 However, a few respondents in the treatment group report that they have committed all the actions listed, including voter fraud.
 Should this be interpreted as evidence that they have indeed cheated at the ballot box?
 Or are they simply answering the question carelessly?

 There’s some internal evidence to suggest that they are just being careless.
-But to be sure, Ahlquist, Mayer and Jackman carry out a second set of experiments, which is where the extraterrestrial abductions come in.
-It is probable that Americans are not being kidnapped en masse by space aliens eager to conduct experiments on their sensitive bits.
-So, Ahlquist, Mayer and Jackman do a second list experiment in which members of the control group, instead of being asked about voter fraud, are asked whether they have been abducted by aliens.
-If people answer yes to all questions with roughly the same proportions in both the space alien abduction experiment and the voter fraud experiment, then this suggests either that people are rushing through the surveys carelessly, or that alien abduction is a much bigger problem than any of us knew.
-And this is indeed what the authors find:
+But to be sure, Ahlquist, Mayer and Jackman carried out a second set of experiments, which is where the extraterrestrial abductions come in.
+Few people believe that Americans are not being kidnapped en masse by space aliens eager to conduct experiments on their sensitive bits.
+So, Ahlquist, Mayer and Jackman did a second list experiment in which members of the control group, instead of being asked about voter fraud, were asked whether they have been abducted by aliens.
+If people answered yes to all questions with about the same proportions in both the space alien abduction experiment and the voter fraud experiment, then this suggests either that people are rushing through the surveys carelessly, or that alien abduction is a much bigger problem than any of us knew.
+And this is indeed what the authors found:

 The implication here is that if one accepts that 2.5% is a valid lower bound for the prevalence of voter impersonation in the 2012 election then one must also accept that about 2.5% of the adult U.S. population — about 6 million people — believe that they were abducted by extra-terrestrials in the last year.
 If this were true then voter impersonation would be the least of our worries.